-The mission of the EPA is to protect human health and the environment.
 The Office of Water (OW) ensures drinking water is safe, and restores and maintains oceans, watersheds, and their aquatic ecosystems to protect human health, support economic and recreational activities, and provide healthy habitat for fish, plants and wildlife.

 This position sits within the Health and Ecological Criteria Division (HECD) located in the Office of Science and Technology, Office of Water, which is responsible for ensuring that sound scientific criteria serves as the basis for all Clean Water Act and Safe Drinking Water Act decisions.
 HECD articulates goals for the nation's water resources through development and refinement of risk and/ or hazard, assessment methodologies for human health and the aquatic environment.
 HECD also represents OW in scientific and technical forums and is responsible for adherence to EPA scientific policies.

-• Conducts in depth review and analysis of data supporting qualitative and quantitative estimates of health effects from various chemical substances and other environmental contaminants (i.e., microbiologicals) to develop scientifically defensible health assessment documents that reflect current scientific principles and risk assessment methodologies.
+• Conduct in depth review and analysis of data supporting qualitative and quantitative estimates of health effects from various chemical substances and other environmental contaminants (i.e., microbiologicals) to develop scientifically defensible health assessment documents that reflect current scientific principles and risk assessment methodologies.

 • Provides guidance and technical assistance to Regions, States, Tribes, and other stakeholders for the interpretation and implementation of human health effects assessments or water quality criteria.